warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 If this parameter is not given, or the value `false` is supplied, a response is returned only after the view has been built.
-The value `true` or `ok` allows stale views.
+The value `ok` allows stale views.
-The value `update_after` allows stale views, but updates them immediately after a response to the request has been created processed.
+The value `update_after` allows stale views, but updates them immediately after a response to the request has been created and processed.

 The `stable` option allows you to indicate whether you would prefer to get results from a single, consistent set of shards.